At Story Wood, science is taught through a practical, interactive approach.

 Science in our EYFS

 In Nursery and Reception, teachers use observations and assessments of children’s learning to plan future learning based on the needs and interests of the children.
 Teachers in our EYFS use development age bands to assess, understand and support each individual child’s development pathway.
 The EYFS profile summarises and describes children’s attainment at the end of EYFS.
-Science is incorporated within the ‘Understanding of the World’ early learning goal:
+Science is incorporated within the ‘Understanding the World’ early learning goal:

 Children know about similarities and differences in relation to places, objects, materials and living things.
 They talk about the features of their own immediate environment and how environments might vary from one to another.
-They make observations of animals and plants and explain why some things occur, and talk about changes.
+They make observations of animals and plants and explain why some things occur and talk about changes.

 Science in our Key Stage 1

 In Years 1 and 2, the focus of science is to enable the children to experience and observe phenomena, looking more closely at the natural and humanly-constructed world around them.
 The children are encouraged to be curious and ask questions about what they notice.
 They are helped to develop their understanding of different scientific ideas by using different types of scientific enquiry to answer their own questions.
 The types of enquiry include observing changed over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests, and finding things out by using research.
-Children should begin to use simple scientific language to talk about what they have found out and communicate their ideas to a range of audiences in a variety of ways.
+Children should begin to use simple scientific language to talk about what they have found out and communicate their ideas in a variety of ways.
 Most of the learning about science is done through first-hand practical experiences, but there is also some use of appropriate secondary sources such as books, photographs and videos.
 Children should also read and spell scientific vocabulary at a level consistent with their increasing word reading and spelling knowledge.

 Science in our Lower Key Stage 2 (Years 3 and 4)